veracity/veracity-documentation/sections/dataplatform/analytics/analyticsdevelopment.md

 Read CSV is faster that reading XLSX

 ```
+var filepath = ""
-df2= pd.read_csv("<filepath>")
+df2= pd.read_csv(filepath)
 ```
 Navigate to the file and use copy path

 ## Synchronize files with Data workbench
-There is no action required to synchronize files between Veracity Dataworkbech filestorage and the Databricks environment.
-Files uploaded to Dataworkbech are visible in Databricks.
-New files stored in Volume in databricks are visible in Dataworkbech filesstorage in same sub-folders.
+There is no action required to synchronize files between Veracity data platform file storage and the Databricks environment.
+Files uploaded to Veracity data platform filestorage are visible in Databricks.
+New files stored in Volume in databricks are visible in data platform file storage in same sub-folders.

 ### Write files
 If creating a new file in Volume, you can create a new directory from workspace or from notebook